Report States

 Not Applicable

-The report doesn't contain a valid issue and has no security implications.
-Security teams should describe why the report was invalid, so the hacker can improve their hacking skills.
+The report doesn't contain a valid reproducible issue, and the security implications have not been demonstrated.
+Security teams should describe why the report was invalid so the hackers can improve their hacking skills.

 Decrease -5